bigpandaboy2/todo-list-service/README.md

 # Todo List Microservice

 ## Project Description
 This microservice provides a RESTful API for managing a Todo List.

-## Requirements
-- Docker
-- Docker Compose
-- Go
-- Render
+It provides endpoints for creating, updating, deleting, marking as done, and listing tasks.

 ## Installation
 1. Clone the repository: